working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 by many other applications especially within telecommunications and cryptography.

-Developers might have heard of similar such abstract syntax notations used for interface definitions such as Google Protocol Buffers, or Facebook's Apache Thrift, but those languages have not managed by a standardization organ, so the owning corporations could (in theory) do breaking changes or change the license or even remove the definition
+You might have heard of similar such abstract syntax notations used for interface definitions such as Google Protocol Buffers, or Facebook's Apache Thrift, but those languages have not managed by a standardization organ, so the owning corporations could (in theory) do breaking changes or change the license or even remove the definition